laravel/docs/eloquent.md

      */
     protected $guarded = [];

-<a name="other-creation-methods"></a>
+<a name="upserts"></a>
-### Other Creation Methods
+### Upserts

-<a name="firstorcreate-firstornew"></a>
-#### `firstOrCreate`/ `firstOrNew`

-There are two other methods you may use to create models by mass assigning attributes: `firstOrCreate` and `firstOrNew`.
-The `firstOrCreate` method will attempt to locate a database record using the given column / value pairs.
-If the model can not be found in the database, a record will be inserted with the attributes from the first parameter, along with those in the optional second parameter.

-The `firstOrNew` method, like `firstOrCreate` will attempt to locate a record in the database matching the given attributes.
-However, if a model is not found, a new model instance will be returned.
-Note that the model returned by `firstOrNew` has not yet been persisted to the database.
-You will need to call `save` manually to persist it:

-    // Retrieve flight by name, or create it if it doesn't exist...
-    $flight = App\Models\Flight::firstOrCreate(['name' => 'Flight 10']);

-    // Retrieve flight by name, or create it with the name, delayed, and arrival_time attributes...
-    $flight = App\Models\Flight::firstOrCreate(
-        ['name' => 'Flight 10'],
-        ['delayed' => 1, 'arrival_time' => '11:30']
-    );

-    // Retrieve by name, or instantiate...
-    $flight = App\Models\Flight::firstOrNew(['name' => 'Flight 10']);

-    // Retrieve by name, or instantiate with the name, delayed, and arrival_time attributes...
-    $flight = App\Models\Flight::firstOrNew(
-        ['name' => 'Flight 10'],
-        ['delayed' => 1, 'arrival_time' => '11:30']
-    );

-<a name="updateorcreate"></a>
-#### `updateOrCreate`

-You may also come across situations where you want to update an existing model or create a new model if none exists.
-Laravel provides an `updateOrCreate` method to do this in one step.
-Like the `firstOrCreate` method, `updateOrCreate` persists the model, so there's no need to call `save()`:
+Occasionally, you may need to update an existing model or create a new model if no matching model exists.
+Like the `firstOrCreate` method, the `updateOrCreate` method persists the model, so there's no need to manually call the `save` method.

-    // If there's a flight from Oakland to San Diego, set the price to $99...
-    // If no matching model exists, create one...
+In the example below, if a flight exists with a `departure` location of `Oakland` and a `destination` location of `San Diego`, it's `price` and `discounted` columns will be updated.
+If no such flight exists, a new flight will be created which has the attributes resulting from merging the first argument array with the second argument array:

-    $flight = App\Models\Flight::updateOrCreate(
+    $flight = Flight::updateOrCreate(
         ['departure' => 'Oakland', 'destination' => 'San Diego'], ['price' => 99, 'discounted' => 1]
     );

 If you would like to perform multiple "upserts" in a single query, then you should use the `upsert` method instead.
 The method's first argument consists of the values to insert or update, while the second argument lists the column(s) that uniquely identify records within the associated table.
 The method's third and final argument is an array of the columns that should be updated if a matching record already exists in the database.
 The `upsert` method will automatically set the `created_at` and `updated_at` timestamps if timestamps are enabled on the model:

-    App\Models\Flight::upsert([
+    Flight::upsert([
         ['departure' => 'Oakland', 'destination' => 'San Diego', 'price' => 99],
         ['departure' => 'Chicago', 'destination' => 'New York', 'price' => 150]
     ], ['departure', 'destination'], ['price']);

-> {note} All databases except SQL Server require the columns in the second argument of the `upsert` method to have a "primary" or "unique" index.
+> {note} All databases systems except SQL Server require the columns in the second argument provided to the `upsert` method to have a "primary" or "unique" index.

 <a name="deleting-models"></a>
 ## Deleting Models

-To delete a model, call the `delete` method on a model instance:
+To delete a model, you may call the `delete` method on the model instance:

+    use App\Models\Flight;

-    $flight = App\Models\Flight::find(1);
+    $flight = Flight::find(1);

     $flight->delete();

-<a name="deleting-an-existing-model-by-key"></a>
+<a name="deleting-an-existing-model-by-its-primary-key"></a>
-#### Deleting An Existing Model By Key
+#### Deleting An Existing Model By Its Primary Key

 In the example above, we are retrieving the model from the database before calling the `delete` method.
 However, if you know the primary key of the model, you may delete the model without explicitly retrieving it by calling the `destroy` method.
-In addition to a single primary key as its argument, the `destroy` method will accept multiple primary keys, an array of primary keys, or a [collection](/docs/{{version}}/collections) of primary keys:
+In addition to accepting the single primary key, the `destroy` method will accept multiple primary keys, an array of primary keys, or a [collection](/docs/{{version}}/collections) of primary keys:

-    App\Models\Flight::destroy(1);
+    Flight::destroy(1);

-    App\Models\Flight::destroy(1, 2, 3);
+    Flight::destroy(1, 2, 3);

-    App\Models\Flight::destroy([1, 2, 3]);
+    Flight::destroy([1, 2, 3]);

-    App\Models\Flight::destroy(collect([1, 2, 3]));
+    Flight::destroy(collect([1, 2, 3]));

-> {note} The `destroy` method loads each model individually and calls the `delete` method on them so that the `deleting` and `deleted` events are fired.
+> {note} The `destroy` method loads each model individually and calls the `delete` method so that the `deleting` and `deleted` events are properly dispatched for each model.

-<a name="deleting-models-by-query"></a>
+<a name="deleting-models-using-queries"></a>
-#### Deleting Models By Query
+#### Deleting Models Using Queries

-You can also run a delete statement on a set of models.
+Of course, you may build an Eloquent query to delete all models matching your query's criteria.
 In this example, we will delete all flights that are marked as inactive.
-Like mass updates, mass deletes will not fire any model events for the models that are deleted:
+Like mass updates, mass deletes will not dispatch model events for the models that are deleted:

-    $deletedRows = App\Models\Flight::where('active', 0)->delete();
+    $deletedRows = Flight::where('active', 0)->delete();

-> {note} When executing a mass delete statement via Eloquent, the `deleting` and `deleted` model events will not be fired for the deleted models.
+> {note} When executing a mass delete statement via Eloquent, the `deleting` and `deleted` model events will not be dispatched for the deleted models.
 This is because the models are never actually retrieved when executing the delete statement.

 <a name="soft-deleting"></a>
 ### Soft Deleting

 In addition to actually removing records from your database, Eloquent can also "soft delete" models.
 When models are soft deleted, they are not actually removed from your database.
-Instead, a `deleted_at` attribute is set on the model and inserted into the database.
-If a model has a non-null `deleted_at` value, the model has been soft deleted.
-To enable soft deletes for a model, use the `Illuminate\Database\Eloquent\SoftDeletes` trait on the model:
+Instead, a `deleted_at` attribute is set on the model indicating the date and time at which the model was "deleted".
+To enable soft deletes for a model, add the `Illuminate\Database\Eloquent\SoftDeletes` trait to the model:

     <?php